 - A.10.39.
 How do I continue to send queries in the event that one of the SQL nodes fails?

 - A.10.40.
 How do I back up and restore an NDB Cluster?

 Which versions of the MySQL software support NDB Cluster?
 Do I have to compile from source?

 NDB Cluster is not supported in standard MySQL Server releases.
 Instead, MySQL NDB Cluster is provided as a separate product.
 Available NDB Cluster release series include the following:

 You can obtain and compile NDB Cluster from source (see Section 126.96.36.199, “Building NDB Cluster from Source on Linux”, and Section 188.8.131.52, “Compiling and Installing NDB Cluster from Source on Windows”), but for all but the most specialized cases, we recommend using one of the following installers provided by Oracle that is appropriate to your operating platform and circumstances:

 Installation packages may also be available from your platform's package management system.

 “NDB” stands for

 A minimum of three computers is required to run a viable cluster.
-However, the minimum recommended number of computers in a MySQL Cluster is four: one each to run the management and SQL nodes, and two computers to serve as data nodes.
+However, the minimum recommended number of computers in an NDB Cluster is four: one each to run the management and SQL nodes, and two computers to serve as data nodes.
 The purpose of the two data nodes is to provide redundancy; the management node must run on a separate machine to guarantee continued arbitration services in the event that one of the data nodes fails.